-MEET THE TEAM
+MEET THE STAFF

 Nicole Saccoman is RREAL’s Chief Financial Officer, also supporting Real Solar’s efforts.
 Nicole began her accounting career at RREAL after accepting an internship in 2012 from CLC.
 From there, Nicole took the lead in the accounting department while attending Bemidji State University to pursue her Bachelor of Science degree in Accounting.
 Upon graduation, she moved on from RREAL to pursue an opportunity at a local CPA firm and eventually moved to WA state to become the Controller of UniEnergy Technologies, a manufacturer and installer of Redox Flow energy storage systems.
 Nicole’s passion for renewable energy and RREAL’s mission to empower low-income families had brought her back to RREAL in August of 2019.
-Nicole currently resides in Cape Coral, FL with her wife, 2 dogs, 2 cats, and their 2 turtles.
+Nicole currently resides in Cape Coral, FL with her wife, 3 dogs, 3 cats, and their 2 turtles.

 John comes to RREAL after working as an executive director for community and economic development nonprofits in the Twin Cities for 20 years.
 He is passionate about improving the lives of people in low income communities and sees solar energy as an emergent strategy to serve this mission.
 If you ask him, he’ll say he is part real estate developer and part community organizer with a little contractor thrown in.
 If you ask him about the contractor part, he’ll cite the three historic homes in Stillwater he has restored and say there is nothing any good carpenter can’t do in two hours that he can’t do in two years!

 Overcast Law Offices - NCW, PLLC, Wenatchee, Washington

 Program Administrator, SBDC Consultant, Cass County Economic Development Corporation